 They also let their dog eat the ones they drop.
 The dog is a poodle...
 I am therefore prepared to go against my usual morals on dog-deaths and let this one go.
 Not a massive fan of poodles.

-In any case, watching these jerks rattle the croc babies made me think of the poor retarded chickens in Choke, so from this moment on I was pretty much looking forward to justice being served and the horny teens' backs snapping in the jaws of the monster.
+In any case, watching these jerks rattle the croc babies made me think of the poor little chickens in Choke, so from this moment on I was pretty much looking forward to justice being served and the horny teens' backs snapping in the jaws of the monster.
 Bring it.

 Well, it did happen, but not nearly quickly or often enough for my liking.
 They talk and drink and kiss and argue and pass out and wake up and eventually one of them dies.
 None of them seem that bothered, kinda instantly forget him, carry on partying until the crocodile attacks their boat, killing another.
 Repeat, until three of them are left.